Trial of High Efficiency TFF Capsule Prototype for ADC Purification

 It is likely there was an error in pulling the diluted concentration sample from the system or in the UV measurement; therefore, the cassette hold-up value for Day 1 was omitted from the average (Table 1).

 DMSO was efficiently cleared from the ADC mimic feed solution by both devices (Figure 3).
-Ten diafiltration wash volumes reduced DMSO concentration by a factor of 10,000 (4 log reduction) with a sieving coefficient (S) of 1, which is ideal.
-DMSO concentration was further reduced to a total factor of 100,000 (5 log reduction) after 17-20 diafiltration volumes.
+Ten diafiltration wash volumes reduced DMSO concentration by a factor of over 10,000 (4 log reduction) with a sieving coefficient (S) of 1, which is ideal (Fig 3B).
+DMSO concentration was reduced by a total factor of around 100,000 (5 log reduction) or more after 17-20 diafiltration volumes.

 The filtrate flow rate was a function of transmembrane pressure (TMP) below 15 psi for the capsule and below 20 psi for the cassette, due to the capsule’s higher permeability (Figure 4).
 Overall, the fluxes were stable throughout the diafiltration step for both devices.
 The TMP was set to 15 psi for the capsule; the cassette started at 10 psi, by manual error, and then was corrected to the target 15 psi after 3 diafiltration volumes (Figure 5A).
 Both formats could obtain a maximum flux of about 90 LMH, L/m2-hr (Figure 5B).